cedmundo/blog/content/simple-schema.md

 }
 ```

-This way, we can actually describe the data itself and its relationship, and automate the data serialization on the way.
+This way, we can actually describe the data itself and its relationship, and automate the data serialization at the same time.

 ## What about tagged-unions?